What is God Saying...And a Prayer for this Season

 The other night driving home from visiting my daughter, I was thinking and reflecting on Valentines Day.
 Earlier that day and every year, I smile at the many men who take time out and pop into the flower shop to get flowers for their partners.
 On this day you do not see any women in the store other than those serving and making up those bouquets.
 I look at the men, looking very serious and concentrated, getting the perfect bunch together, walking out proudly with their pick — hoping their partners will receive their romantic gesture with gratitude, appreciation and love.
 This one-time and other special occasions people put extra effort into letting a loved one know they matter and are loved.
 This thought brought me back to my life and maybe yours.
 We are busy every day with the people who matter to us.
 We have conversations—meaningful and not meaningful.
 We disagree to agree.
 We eat together, watch a series together.
 We laugh and cry together.
 When facing storms, we endure together.
 Thinking of my daughter, how I watched her going through the loss of her daughter; always checking to make sure she was okay.
 We spoke and shared about our processing of the loss over the past year.
 But I realized some things I wanted and want her to know; I didn’t get to say yet.
 I first thought, I will get to tell her sometime.
 But what if it is too late?
 That’s when I wrote her a letter the next day.
 I took time and wrote a letter to my daughter.
 Telling her the things I do not tell her in our normal conversations.
 Life passes us by so quickly, and so do memorable moments.
 How better than to capture those moments on a piece of paper—validating, inspiring and encouraging someone else.
 Letting them know that you take notice and that you are present in their lives.
 I remember years ago, when my daughter—the eldest turned sixteen, I wrote a poem, capturing all the memorable moments from the day she was born.
 I framed it and gave it to her on her birthday.
 When her brother turned sixteen, he insisted on his poem.
 I did one for each of our children.
 And when my daughter got married and expected her first baby, I wrote her letters.
 These poems and letters, I know, impacted my children’s lives.
 It was my way of sharing my heart with them.
 In which way, can you impact your family life?

-A week has gone by, and the doctors were still uncertain about Elizabeth’s sickness.
-More blood tests and brain scans to get them closer to the truth.
-After eleven days being in hospital, they transferred her to another hospital, as they have found traces of Leukemia in her blood.
-The news horrified us, and I had to remind myself that she would be okay—according to my dream.
-The specialist doctor observed, examined her carefully and asking many questions to the parents.
-Another lumbar punch and almost five hours later, we had the results.
-She does not have Leukemia.
-The doctor explained that Elizabeth displays no signs of such and furthermore her blood cells does not present characteristics of Leukemia.
-It relieved us.
-It was only four days later that they diagnosed her with Autoimmune Encephalitis.
-They started immediately with Cortisone treatment, and she responded well to the medication.
-We expected her stay in hospital to be much longer, depending on her response to the medication, and they released her from hospital on the fifth day.
-We were pleased and thankful for the amazing and quick progress she had made.
-During this time, the doctors monitored her blood results, screening for Leukemia and Tuberculosis as the symptoms fall in the same parameters.
-On her release day, I had made her favourite food—Spaghetti Bolognese!
-In the weeks that followed, she had to wear an eye-patch for one or two hours a day.
-On a follow-up visit to the hospital in October, her condition was satisfactory and her blood tests showed no concerns.
-Elizabeth was her normal self again and could start Kindergarten in October.
-I continued to pray and thank God for her amazing healing.
-Her parents enrolled her into a baby gym classes and I had the privilege to accompany her every Wednesday afternoon.
-I watched how she climbed and jumped through the obstacle course.
-Occasionally she would sleep over by her Nana and Api (that is how she called her grandfather) and would enjoy her favorite breakfast—scrambled eggs with us.
-She got sick one time with Diarrhoea and stayed one night in hospital for observation.
-When she went for a checkup in December, they did an MRI and found it normal compared to the scans in August.
-There was no increase or decrease in the swelling on her brain.
-I remained hopeful for her full recovery.
+A week had passed, and doctors were still uncertain about Elizabeth's illness.
+More blood tests and brain scans were conducted to bring them closer to a diagnosis.
+After eleven days in the hospital, she was transferred to another facility when traces of Leukemia were found in her blood.
+The news was shocking, and I had to remind myself that everything would be okay, as I had seen in my dream.
+The specialist examined her thoroughly, asking her parents many questions.
+After another lumbar puncture and nearly five hours of waiting, we received the results—Elizabeth did not have Leukemia.
+The doctor explained that she showed no signs of Leukemia, and her blood cells did not exhibit any of the characteristic markers.
+This news was a huge relief.
+Only four days later, Elizabeth was diagnosed with Autoimmune Encephalitis.
+Treatment with cortisone began immediately, and she responded well to the medication.
+While we expected her hospital stay to be longer, depending on how she responded, she was discharged on the fifth day.
+We were grateful for the rapid and remarkable progress she made.
+During this time, doctors continued to monitor her blood tests, checking for Leukemia and Tuberculosis, as her symptoms overlapped with these conditions.
+On the day she was released, I made her favorite meal—Spaghetti Bolognese.
+In the following weeks, she wore an eye-patch for one to two hours daily.
+When she returned for a follow-up appointment in October, her condition had improved, and her blood tests showed no concerns.
+Elizabeth was back to her normal self and ready to start Kindergarten in October.
+I continued to pray, grateful for her miraculous healing.
+Her parents enrolled her in baby gym classes, and I had the privilege of joining her every Wednesday afternoon.
+I watched as she climbed and jumped through the obstacle course with so much joy.
+Occasionally, she would stay over at her Nana and Api's house (her grandfather), where she enjoyed her favorite breakfast—scrambled eggs.
+Elizabeth had one setback when she experienced diarrhea and stayed one night in the hospital for observation.
+However, her checkup in December showed excellent progress.
+An MRI showed no change in the swelling of her brain compared to the August scans—there was neither an increase nor a decrease.
+I remained hopeful and confident in her full recovery.
 Job 11:18 "You will be secure, because there is hope; you will look about you and take your rest in safety."